dburian/transformer_document_embedding/log/training_transformers.md

 # Training transformers manually

+## Observations

 From deep learning course:
 - when training from scratch:
     - Adam with $\beta_2 = 0.98$
     - learning rate $\alpha = \frac{1}{\sqrt{d_{model}}} min \Big(\frac{1}{\sqrt{step\_num}}, \frac{step\_num}{warmup\_steps} \frac{1}{\sqrt{warmup\_steps}} \Big)$
         - Linear warmup until $warmup\_steps$ to 1, then decay
-- for finetuning freeze the base model for first few iterations
+- finetuning models is usually done with learning rate wramup to avoid diverging with random classifier weights.
+The alternative is to freeze the base model for first few iterations (in PyTorch `torch.nn.Module.requires_grad_(False)`).
-    - in pytorch with `torch.nn.Module.requires_grad_(False)`

 My hunch that I will forget to:
 - call `model.train(True)` before starting training and `model.train(False)` or